atomicadi/Energy-value-distribution/README.md

 # Mathematical formulation of microcanonical normal mode sampling:
-For a system with n normal modes, the Hamiltonian is simply the sum of the ehergies of independent harmonic oscillators:
+For a system with n normal modes, the Hamiltonian is simply the sum of the energies of independent harmonic oscillators:
 <p align="center">